localstack/docs/content/en/getting-started/faq.md

 We take security seriously and respond to any emergency vulnerabilities as soon as possible.
 Our cloud provider (AWS) handles most of the infrastructure maintenance for us.
 We also use Infrastructure-as-Code scripts to ensure that our infrastructure configuration is consistent and recoverable in case of a disaster.

-### Does LocalStack have a security program that scans the containers for security issues?
+### How does LocalStack ensure the security of its containers and images?

-We are performing regular vulnerability scan reports for all software assets, including code and dependency scanning in our Github repositories (using Dependabot) and Docker image scans (using Trivy/Aquasec/Snyk image security scanner).
-If any vulnerabilities/CVEs are detected, they are fixed and usually rolled out within one business week.
+Our software assets are regularly checked for vulnerabilities, such as code issues and outdated dependencies.
+We use Dependabot to scan our GitHub repositories, and Trivy as well as Snyk (among other security tools) to scan our Docker images.

-### Do we have any security documentation such as penetration test reports or SOC2 reports?
+### Do you have any penetration test reports or SOC2 reports that demonstrate your security compliance?

-We have yet to get a SOC2 report.
-To get a penetration test report, please get in touch with us at [info@localstack.cloud](mailto:info@localstack.cloud).
+We conduct regular penetration tests and audits to ensure our services are secure and compliant.
+If you want to access our security documentation and test reports, please contact us at info@localstack.cloud, and we will be happy to share them with you.

 ### Does LocalStack provide offline capabilities?